ACINQ/phoenixd/README.md

 # phoenixd

 **phoenixd** is the server equivalent of the popular [phoenix wallet](https://github.com/ACINQ/phoenix) for mobile.
-It is written in [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) and runs natively on Linux, MacOS (x86 and ARM), and Windows (WSL).
+It is written in [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) and runs natively on Linux (x86 and ARM), MacOS (x86 and ARM), and Windows (WSL).

 ## Build